-\begin{defi} The \emph{dual} groupoid $\G^\top$ of a hyperbolic groupoid $\G$ is the groupoid of germs of the pseudogroup generated by projections $\proj_-(F)$ of elements of the geodesic quasi-flow onto the direction of the hyperbolic boundaries of the Cayley graphs of $\G$. \end{defi}

-One of the main results of the paper is the following duality theorem (see Theorem~\ref{th:dualitytheorem}).

-\begin{theorem} Suppose that $\G$ is a hyperbolic groupoid with a locally diagonal geodesic quasi-flow.
-Then the dual groupoid $\G^\top$ is also hyperbolic and the groupoid $(\G^\top)^\top$ is equivalent to $\G$. \end{theorem}

-In fact, we prove that the geodesic quasi-flows of $\G$ and $\G^\top$ are equivalent.
-Local diagonality of the geodesic quasi-flow means that the action of $\G$ on its boundary $\partial\G$ is in some sense faithful.
-This condition holds, for instance when the groupoid $\G$ is \emph{minimal}, see~\cite{nek:psmeasure}.

-In the process of proving the duality theorem we give an axiomatic description of geodesic quasi-flows of hyperbolic groupoids.
+In the process of proving the Duality Theorem~\ref{th:veryfirst} we give an axiomatic description of geodesic quasi-flows of hyperbolic groupoids.
 The corresponding notion is a generalization of the classical notion of a \emph{Smale space} (see~\cite{ruelle:therm}).
-Informally, a compactly generated pseudogroup $\wt{\Gh}$ acting on a space $\X$ is a \emph{Smale quasi-flow} if the Cayley graphs of $\wt{\Gh}$ are quasi-isometric to $\R$ and elements of $\wt{\Gh}$ expand one and contract the other direction of a local product structure on $\X$ preserved under the action of $\wt{\Gh}$.
-Precise definition has more conditions (see Definition~\ref{def:hypflow})
+Informally, a compactly generated pseudogroup $\wt{\Gh}$ acting on a space $\X$ is a \emph{Smale quasi-flow} if the Cayley graphs of $\wt{\Gh}$ are quasi-isometric to $\R$, and elements of $\wt{\Gh}$ expand one and contract the other direction of a local product structure on $\X$.
+Precise definition has more conditions (see Definition~\ref{def:hypflow}).

-Examples of Smale quasi-flows are: Smale spaces (in particular Anosov diffeomorphisms), \'etale groupoids equivalent to groupoids generated by Anosov flows (in particular, by geodesic flow on a compact negatively curved manifold), diagonal action of a Gromov-hyperbolic group $G$ on $\partial G\times\partial G$ minus the diagonal, e.t.c.

-If $\Gh$ is a hyperbolic quasi-flow, then we define the groupoids $\proj_+(\Gh)$ and $\proj_-(\Gh)$ (called \emph{Ruelle pseudogroups}) generated by the projections of the elements of $\Gh$ onto the corresponding directions of the local product structure.
+If $\Gh$ is a hyperbolic quasi-flow, then we define the groupoids $\proj_+(\Gh)$ and $\proj_-(\Gh)$ (called the \emph{Ruelle groupoids}) generated by the projections of the elements of $\Gh$ onto the corresponding directions of the local product structure.
 We prove the following results (see Theorems~\ref{th:geodflowhyperbolic},~\ref{th:Ruellehyperbolic}, and~\ref{th:everyhypflowgeod}).